tommasocarraro/NESYKnowledgeTransfer/README.md

-# A Neuro-Symbolic Approach to Cross-Domain-Recommendation
+# Mitigating Data Sparsity via Feature-based Neuro-Symbolic Knowledge Transfer

-This repository contains the implementation for the paper "A Neuro-Symbolic Approach to Cross-Domain-Recommendation" that is under submission at RecSys 2023.
+This repository contains the implementation for the paper "Mitigating Data Sparsity via Feature-based Neuro-Symbolic Knowledge Transfer" that is under submission at the KARS workshop of RecSys 2023.
 The entire code has been well documented to allow reviewers to understand the logic if needed.

 ### Directory structure